iCyanCorporation/open-web-scraper-py/README.md

-# Open Web app.python
+# Open Web app for python

-A Python program designed to execute web scraping tasks using configurations exported from the [Open Web Scraper](https://openwebscraper.com) Chrome plugin.
+A Python program designed to execute web scraping tasks using configurations exported from the [Open Web Scraper](https://webscraper.io/) Chrome plugin.

 ## Table of Contents